ruxandraburtica/bitcoin-testnet-box/README.md

 Creating your own private bitcoin testnet.

-You must have `bitcoind` and `bitcoin-cli` installed on your system and in the path unless running this within a [Docker](https://www.docker.com) container as shown below:
+The commands following can be ran within a [Docker](https://www.docker.com) container that is started using the following:
 ```
 docker run -it -p 19001:19001 -p 19011:19011 freewil/bitcoin-testnet-box
 ```

-## Starting the testnet-box
+## Starting the nodes

 This will start up two nodes using the two datadirs `1` and `2`.
 They will only connect to each other in order to remain an isolated private testnet.